Local Coordination and the Geometry of Social Networks: Impossibility of coordination on non-amenable graphs

 We call $\mu_X$ the Shapley influence distribution of $X$ with respect to $(Z_i)_i$.
 It is easy to see that if $X$ is measurable with respect to $\sigma(Z_S)$, and if $j \not \in S$, then $v_X(T \cup \{j\}) = v_X(T)$ for all $T$---i.e., $j$ is a null player---and thus $\mu_X(j)=0$.
 Hence the Shapley influence distribution is indeed an influence distribution.

-The next proposition is the main technical contribution of this paper, showing that the Shapley influence distribution map has a strong contraction property. \begin{proposition} Let $Z=(Z_j)_{j \in N}$ be independent random variables indexed by a finite or countable set $N$.
-Then for all $X,Y \in B(Z)$ the Shapley influence distribution map $\mu$ satisfies $\tv{\mu_X,\mu_Y} \leq \sqrt{\E{(X-Y)^2}}$. \end{proposition} Conceptually, this contraction result shows that the Shapley influence distribution map is stable to small perturbations.\footnote{In Appendix~\ref{sec:shapley-stability} we discuss the stability of classical Shapley values.} This will be useful to us, as we will apply it to $X=a_i$ and $Y=a_j$ for a pair of highly correlated neighbors $(i,j)\in E$, and will be able to conclude that their Shapley influence distributions are close.
+The next proposition is the main technical contribution of this paper, showing that the Shapley influence distribution map has a Lipschitz property. \begin{proposition} Let $Z=(Z_j)_{j \in N}$ be independent random variables indexed by a finite or countable set $N$.
+Then for all $X,Y \in B(Z)$ the Shapley influence distribution map $\mu$ satisfies $\tv{\mu_X,\mu_Y} \leq \sqrt{\E{(X-Y)^2}}$. \end{proposition} Conceptually, this result shows that the Shapley influence distribution map is stable to small perturbations.\footnote{In Appendix~\ref{sec:shapley-stability} we discuss the stability of classical Shapley values, which are not Lipschitz.} This will be useful to us, as we will apply it to $X=a_i$ and $Y=a_j$ for a pair of highly correlated neighbors $(i,j)\in E$, and will be able to conclude that their Shapley influence distributions are close.
 The remainder of this section is devoted to the proof of this proposition.